 Analyses of the overall results indicate that there is reason to pursue further testing of cyclophosphamide treatment in ME/CFS.
 We have therefore decided to move on with an amended protocol for part B of the study.

-We expect to publish the results from part A of the CycloME trial during the first half of 2018.
+We aim to publish the results from part A of the CycloME trial during 2018.